 The fair value of the derivative financial instruments disclosed in the financial statements was determined using a valuation technique based on assumptions that are not supported by prices from observable current market transaction in the same instrument.

-20. Deferred tax assets and liabilities
+19. Deferred tax

 Unrecognised losses